THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 "No. You were… smart to take advantage there."

-Damon nodded once and helped her up — perfectly composed.
+Damon nodded once and helped her up, perfectly composed.
+He noticed her fluster, a faint smile tugged at his lips.

 "How'd I do on my first lesson?" he asked.

 "You did well," she said, brushing sand from her clothes.
-"Very well."
+"Very well.
+We can thank that to your fathers fighting experience, in his core, in you."

 "You got a BB," Cythera said.